cuscamayta/admin-student/README.md

     5.5.
 Get all students (http://localhost:3002/#!/api/v1/admstudents/students/)

 # About the architecture
-**AdmStudent** was developed following the microservice oriented architecture allowing the horizontal scalability, and also using the concept of NLayers and using the best programming practices.
+**AdmStudent** was developed using the Microservice oriented architecture allowing the horizontal scalability, also the concepts of NLayers where used and the best programming practices.